 Course context

 The impact data has on our society is growing.
 Data and technology are behind some of the most successful companies.
-But what about the creative possibilities?
-Can you use the data and technology that’s behind those big successful companies to generate small and personal data art?
+Being able to work with data through code is a valuable an scalable asset for any data professional.

 Course objective

-This course is designed to show you how the creative use of code can generate small and personal data art.
-And you will generate your own digital art piece to take home!
+This course is designed to introduce you to Python through creative coding and data art.
+During the course, you’ll generate your own digital art piece using a language model.

 Course outline

-During the course, we’ll explore data art by going through the process behind my personal data art project.
+During the course, we’ll explore python by going through the process behind my personal data art project.
 With my step-by-step guide and technical support, you’ll use technology to create your very own piece of data art!
-The program consists of the 3 parts:
+The program consists of the 4 sessions:

 Benefits of taking the course

 There is currently no new edition is planned for this course.
-If you want to take the course, either alone or as an in-company group activity, reach out to me here.
+If you want to take the course, either alone or as an in-company group training, reach out to me here.

 ⭐ Course reviews